-11. When the enrollment succeeds, click Back to Owner.
+When the enrollment and if required, registration succeeds, in the NES Administrator Console of the Enrollment NES and Registration NES click Back to Owner.

 The User page should appear with the following updated information:

 - Is Active field for original Nymi Band is empty. - Is Primary field for the original Nymi Band is empty. - Is Active field for the new Nymi Band displays Active.